Mama June In Another Child Molestation Scandal: Honey Boo Boo’s Stepmom Jennifer’s Ex Molested Children

 “This TV show means everything to her – and she loves all the drama surrounding it – even though she pretends she doesn’t.
 She’s always bragging about the money she made from the show and how she’s bought this and that for her house.”

-Whether or not WEtv producers knew about Lamb’s past is debatable: it seems like this is something that a simple public records search could have turned up, and TV producers generally screen the people who are going to be on their shows.
-So does that mean that WEtv turned a blind eye to a sex abuse scandal, while TLC – the network that made Mama June and her extended family TV stars – most certainly did not look the other way.
+Whether WEtv producers knew about Lamb’s past is debatable.
+It seems like this is something that a simple public records search could have turned up, and TV producers generally screen the people who are going to be on their shows.
+So does that mean WEtv turned a blind eye to a sex abuse scandal?
+TLC, the network that made Mama June and her extended family TV stars, most certainly did not look the other way.

 Back in 2014, as you may recall, Mama June and her extended family were riding high on the popularity of Here Comes Honey Boo Boo.
-That is, up until news broke that June had taken up with convicted child molester Mark Anthony McDaniel, Sr. McDaniel had been convicted of aggravated child molestation against an eight-year-old girl – a girl who would later be identified as June’s oldest daughter, Anna Shannon (now Anna Cardwell).
+That is, up until news broke that June had taken up with convicted child molester Mark Anthony McDaniel Sr. McDaniel had been convicted of aggravated child molestation against an 8-year-old girl — a girl who would later be identified as June’s oldest daughter, Anna Shannon (now Anna Cardwell).

-At the time, June denied that she was involved in any way with McDaniel, and claimed that she hadn’t seen him in over ten years.
-Nevertheless, the damage had been done, and TLC cancelled Here Comes Honey Boo Boo, leaving June and her gang without a TV Show – that is, until WEtv took a chance on her and produced From Not To Hot.
+At the time, June denied that she was involved in any way with McDaniel, and claimed that she hadn’t seen him in over 10 years.
+Nevertheless, the damage had been done, and TLC canceled Here Comes Honey Boo Boo, leaving June and her gang without a TV show — that is, until WEtv took a chance on her and produced From Not to Hot.

 Do you think Mama June’s latest sex scandal will hurt her any further?